It’s almost 29th March, but nobody seems to know what’s happening with Brexit.

 The good news is that you won’t need to buy a visa, but you’ll need to pay 7€ (£6.30) every three years for an ETIAS (European Travel Information and Authorization System) document, expected to come in place from 2021.

-We’re expecting more information on driving permits and licence agreements soon.
-A lot of us are waiting – the National Audit Office report suggests that between 100,000 and seven million international driving permits might need to be issued in the first year, if we have a no-deal Brexit.
+Many of us are waiting – the National Audit Office report suggests that between 100,000 and seven million international driving permits might need to be issued in the first year, if we have a no-deal Brexit.